-The goal of the conference was to share knowledge, make connections, grow local engagement programs and build friendships -- all with the shared goal of making Judaism accessible for Jewish families in our local communities and around the world!
+The aim of the conference was to share knowledge, make connections, grow local engagement programs and build friendships – all with the shared goal of making Judaism accessible for Jewish families, in our local communities and all around the world!
 According to the latest Pew Report, 65% of Jewish families are not engaged in Jewish life, and much of the conference was devoted to re-imagining young family engagement and removing barriers to welcome all Jewish families into our community.

 Here in Orlando, it is an honor for the Jewish Federation to be part of the Jewish journey of so many families.
 Nearly 550 families each month receive PJ Library books, and another 80 participants join us every four to six weeks at our community engagement programs.
 PJ Library Greater Orlando was recently approved as one of 17 new PJ Our Way Partner Communities.
 Tweens who are about to age out of PJ Library can enroll in PJ Our Way, for ages 8.5 to 11, and select their own Jewish-themed chapter book each month.
 We are currently working with a tween and mom committee, and we are looking forward to bringing engagement programs to tweens in the new school year!
 Be sure to check out our “commercial” introducing PJ Our Way Orlando, starring our very own tween committee!

 If you want to see what some of our local PJ Library programs look like, we invite you to view photos and videos at our PJ Library Greater Orlando Facebook page.
 Please be sure to “like” PJ Library Greater Orlando after your visit.